-The Southern Outer Banks Water Treatment Plant (WTP) that serves the Ocean Sands Development is a 2-million-gallon-a-day groundwater facility located in Corolla, NC.
-The treatment plant includes two separate process trains: a conventional process train and a reverse-osmosis (RO) train.
+The Southern Outer Banks Water Treatment Plant (WTP) is a 2-million-gallon-a-day groundwater facility located in Corolla, NC.
+The treatment plant includes two separate process trains: a conventional process train and a reverse osmosis (RO) train.
 Shallow well fields in the surficial aquifer provide raw water to the conventional side of the Southern Outer Banks WTP.
 The conventional process train includes raw water aeration (hydrogen sulfide removal and iron oxidation), greensand filtration (iron and manganese removal), and ion exchange filtration (total organic carbon and color removal).
-The five wells in the brackish Yorktown Aquifer provide raw water to the RO process train.
+There are five wells in the brackish Yorktown aquifer to provide raw water to the RO process train.
 Filtered water from the conventional train and permeate from the RO train are blended prior to post-treatment and finished water storage.